elementary-Inc/blog/_posts/2021/2021-10-29-elementary-os-6-odin-updates-october-2021.md

 If you're not yet running OS 6, we'll be publishing a new 6.0.2 download for a pay-what-you-can price that includes all of these updates [on our homepage](https://elementary.io) soon.

 ## Special Thanks

+Major shoutouts this month to David Hewitt for his work on fixing cross-platform issues.